jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Life improves with better technology.
 Deaths from war, disease, famine have all gone down as our technological power has gone up.
 While stories of famine, disease, and wars fill our popular news; reading history books about the terrible Black Plague, Potato Famine, and Hundred Years War put things into perspective.
 Human life on Earth keeps getting better.
 The march of technological improvement is the reason.
 We have to keep going.

-Like evolution of single-cell organisms, to bacteria, to more advanced forms of life, humanty develops new technology in big jumps or ages.
-When a new age comes, its technology is so new and powerful, it changes how society functions.
-For example society was very different going from the Bronze Age to the Iron Age, or the Medieval Age to Science Age.
+Like evolution of single-cell organisms, to bacteria, to more advanced forms of life, humanty develops new technology in big jumps; what we often call "ages".
+When a new age comes, its technology is so new and powerful it changes how society functions.
+For example society was very different going from the Stone Age to the Bronze Age, or the Medieval Age to the Science Age.

-We are of course inside the same transition as we leave the Industrial Age and enter the Computer Age.
-It can be hard to get our head around because transitions happens over generations.
+We are inside the same transition as we leave the Industrial Age and enter the Computer Age.
+It can be hard to get our head around because upgrades happen over generations.
 I've been thinking about our current one for years and only now have a grasp.
 There's a lot to think about when a civilization's entire way of life upgrades to new technology.

 Play computer games like _Age of Empires, Anno 1800_, and _Civilization_, and you'll get to see how civilizations develop.
-You'll be the "player god" of a civilization; a virtual divinity who knows all, sees all, and whose general will is how society plays the game.
-As a player god you'll give people orders, manage resources, invest in research, and finally decide when to click "upgrade".
+You'll be the "player god" of a civilization; a virtual divinity whose general will plays the game.
+As a player god you'll know all, see all, give orders, manage resources, invest in research, and finally decide when to click "upgrade".
 When you do, your civilization instantly transforms.
 Like magic, every house, factory, building, road, library, school is suddenly new and improved by the technology of a new age.
 Take a look below, you'll see a person being the player god in the game Anno 1800.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/FortunateFluffyAfricanporcupine' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-The above is a game, of course, but it represents reality pretty well.
+The above is a game of course, but it represents reality pretty well.
 We're all in there somewhere right now, trying to figure out how to earn a living while our society changes around us.
-It's hard—there is no divine player god and no magic button.
+It's hard—there is no divine player and no magic button.
 Instead, we, the people inside the game, must collect the resources, do the research, and manually transform every part of our civilization bit by bit with blood, sweat, and tears.
 We can't sit back, click, and watch.
 We must live it.

 Improving technology is hard work, but at least we understand how to do research and development.
 Improving politics isn't so straightforward.
-Upgrading politics and philosophy is a time of emotions and accusations, civil wars and revolutions.
+Upgrading politics and philosophy is a time of emotions, civil wars, and revolutions.
 And I want to help you understand your importance in it all.
 Because in 1970, we entered the Computer Age.
 Since then, computer geeks, innovators, and hackers have been upgrading our society with ever more powerful electronic tools.
 All the while, established companies and bureaucracies of the Industrial Age have been holding them back.
+And you're stuck in the middle.

-Being forced to use old Industrial Age mechanical tools is why middle-class life is sucks.
+Being forced to use old Industrial Age tools is why middle-class life is sucks.
 Why we wait in traffic, over-pay for our homes, and get drawn into endless huddles by consultants.
 Middle class life will only improve once we finish the Computer Age upgrade.
 There's no shortcuts, cheats, or gimmicks.
 There's just you and your friends on Main Street.
-We all have to get out the sweat-bands, work gloves, and new ideas to upgrade every piece of our civilization to the Computer Age, bit by bit.
+You're importance is monumental.

 This book integrates lessons from the history, politics, and philosophy of prior upgrades, but it's not written for any buff.
 It uses the power of stories to help the middle-class improve their own lives.
 The first step is a new mindset.
 Because the people already have amazing smartphones, 3D printing, and high-speed internet.
 We only need to believe in a modern philosophy to enjoy all the wonders of the Computer Age.

-## Looking Up at Philosophy - We develop with new tools and philosophys
+## We Develop Technology and Philosophy

 This book's illustration is a regular person standing on Main Street—a single person in civilization.
 His or her job is to do what's best for themselves, and help society prosper.
 The regular person is gazing up for guidance and sees two options—heroes and villains.
 In the sky high above is the mythical "player god" whose ultimately the one making the decisions.
 Will the player god act to benefit society or to benefit himself?